krokedil/briqpay-for-woocommerce/readme.txt

 4. Read more about the configuration process in the [plugin documentation](https://docs.krokedil.com/category/396-get-started).

 == Changelog ==
+= 2022.09.07    - version 1.6.2 =
+* Tweak         - Sync order to Briqpay button now displayed for all order statuses except Completed.

 = 2022.07.13    - version 1.6.1 =
 * Tweak         - Adds support for updating customer address in Sync order feature.
 * Tweak         - Only display sync order button if Woo order status is On hold or Processing.